Give a dark or white chocolate popcorn gift – you can even make it sugar free. Popcorn gift giving is good throughout the year.

 Chocolate-Drizzled Sugar-Free Popcorn Treats

-I purchased a bag of sugar-free chocolate morsels at the grocery store as I was shopping for the ingredients for the popcorn treats.
+I purchased sugar-free chocolate morsels at the grocery store as I was shopping for the ingredients for the popcorn treats.
 Different than using almond bark, the sugar-free kind (sweetened by Stevia) has a thicker texture.
 It works, though, and tastes delicious.

 Your diabetic family members will appreciate you for the Stevia-sweetened holiday treats.
 I purposely chose the Stevia morsels so that the diabetics in my family could also enjoy delicious chocolate popcorn goodies.
 Surprisingly, one of my young cousins (not a diabetic) liked the Stevia-sweetened popcorn treats better than the white chocolate popcorn.